OpenSILEX/opensilex/opensilex-doc/src/main/resources/vuejs/components.md

 - reset: Method reseting form component values before modal display (for both creation and update)

 Form component could also implements the following methods:
-- create: Method taking "form" object as parameter to realize action when form is validated and edit mode is false
+- create: Method taking "form" object as parameter to realize an action when form is validated and edit mode is false
-- update: Method taking "form" object as parameter to realize action when form is validated and edit mode is true
+- update: Method taking "form" object as parameter to realize an action when form is validated and edit mode is true

 If these methods are not defined "createAction" and/or "updateAction" properties must be defined.